Light: Electromagnetic spectrum and visible light

 The electromagnetic spectrum, with the visible portion highlighted.
-The bottom graph (Visible spectrum) is wavelength in units of nanometres (nm).
+The bottom graph (Visible spectrum) is wavelength in units of nanometers (nm).

 Generally, electromagnetic radiation (EMR) is classified by wavelength into radio waves, microwaves, infrared, the visible spectrum that we perceive as light, ultraviolet, X-rays and gamma rays.
 The designation "radiation" excludes static electric, magnetic and near fields.

 The behavior of EMR depends on its wavelength.
 Higher frequencies have shorter wavelengths and lower frequencies have longer wavelengths.
 When EMR interacts with single atoms and molecules, its behavior depends on the amount of energy per quantum it carries.

 EMR in the visible light region consists of quanta (called photons) that are at the lower end of the energies that are capable of causing electronic excitation within molecules, which leads to changes in the bonding or chemistry of the molecule.
 At the lower end of the visible light spectrum, EMR becomes invisible to humans (infrared) because its photons no longer have enough individual energy to cause a lasting molecular change (a change in conformation) in the visual molecule retinal in the human retina, which change triggers the sensation of vision.

 There exist animals that are sensitive to various types of infrared, but not by means of quantum-absorption.
 Infrared sensing in snakes depends on a kind of natural thermal imaging, in which tiny packets of cellular water are raised in temperature by the infrared radiation.
 EMR in this range causes molecular vibration and heating effects, which is how these animals detect it.

 Above the frequency range of visible light, ultraviolet light becomes invisible to humans, mostly because it is absorbed by the cornea with wavelengths shorter than 360 nm and the internal lens at wavelengths shorter than 400 nm.
 Furthermore, the rods and cones located in the retina of the human eye cannot detect the very short (shorter than 360 nm) ultraviolet wavelengths and are in fact damaged by ultraviolet.
 Many animals with eyes that do not require lenses (such as insects and shrimp) are able to detect ultraviolet, by quantum photon-absorption mechanisms, in much the same chemical way that humans detect visible light.

 Various sources define visible light as narrowly as 420–680 nm to as broadly as 380–800 nm.
 Under ideal laboratory conditions, people can see infrared up to at least 1,050 nm; children and young adults may perceive ultraviolet wavelengths down to about 310–313 nm.

-Plant growth is also affected by the colour spectrum of light, a process known as photomorphogenesis.
+Plant growth is also affected by the color spectrum of light, a process known as photomorphogenesis.